 During an offering period, employees make contributions to the ESPP through payroll deductions.
 At the end of each offering period, the accumulated contributions are used by the participating employees to purchase shares of the Company's common stock.
-The issue price of those shares is equal to the lesser of (i) 85% of the Company's stock price on the first day of the offering period, or (ii) 85% of the Company's stock price on the first day of the offering period, or (iii) 85% of the Company's stock price on the purchase date.
+The issue price of those shares is equal to the lesser of (i) 85% of the Company's stock price on the first day of the offering period, or (ii) 85% of the Company's stock price on the purchase date.
 No participant may purchase more than \$25,000 of common stock in any calendar year, and the maximum number of shares a participant may purchase during a single offering period is 2,000 shares.